ACTL4001-T1-2022/Group-123-Consulting/README.md

 </h1>

 ### Player Selection
 The 11-player team is formed by analysing past performances of Rarita players in the league.
-The scouting methodology is based on
+The scouting methodology is as follows:

 * Construct a logistic regression model trained by tournament results of other countries in 2021 categorized by positions (Model: [Click here](rcode.R))
-* Consider the average strengths of players in the same position and returns the success probability of achieving top 10 in the tournament
+* Consider the average strengths of players in the same position and return the success probability of achieving top 10 in the tournament
-* Best subset selection was used to filter the suitable factors contributing to the success of the team
+* For each position, use best subset selection to filter the suitable factors contributing to the success of the team

 > _Scouted players_